Quramy/typed-css-modules/README.md

 #### `tokens`

-An array of tokens retrieved from input CSS file. e.g. `['myClass']`
+An array of tokens is retrieved from the input CSS file. e.g. `['myClass']`

 #### `contents`